aminography/WorldCitiesApp/README.md

 ![](/static/dagger.png)

 - `AppComponent`: to provide app related concrete objects.
-- `CityListComponent`: to provide feature related concrete objects for the city list feature.
+- `CityListComponent`: to provide feature related concrete objects for the city-list feature.
-- `MapViewerComponent`: to provide feature related concrete objects for the map viewer feature.
+- `MapViewerComponent`: to provide feature related concrete objects for the map-viewer feature.

 It is worth mentioning that feature-based components are sub-components of the `AppComponent`, so they can access to app-scoped objects like `applicationContext`.